AlexsLemonade/OpenPBTA-analysis/CONTRIBUTING.md

 git push origin new-analysis-second
 ```

-These steps can be repeated for `03-third-script.R` and updated `run-analysis.sh` at each step.
+These steps can be repeated for `03-third-script.R` and `run-analysis.sh` can be updated at each step.

 ### Updating your out-of-date branch